 The course strives to help participants conceptualize, plan, and develop digital stories for Digital Humanities scholarship and pedagogy.
 A fundamental approach is to consider first the story, and then what digital media/technologies will facilitate its telling.
-Topics include organizing and managing digital storytelling projects, and developing literacy with three fundamental approaches to digital storytelling.
-No previous experience with digital storytelling or specific digital technologies is required.
+Topics include organizing and managing digital storytelling projects, and developing literacy with fundamental approaches to digital storytelling.
+No previous experience with digital storytelling or specific digital technologies or platforms is required.

 Ideal course activities include collaborative discussion and learning.
 Rather than analysis and critique, this course leans toward praxis.
 This is not to suggest that digital storytelling is clear of nuance and/or tension, but rather to focus on practice-based research and/or creative expression, learning by making, in support of Digital Humanities scholarship and pedagogy.

 DHSI participants are international Digital Humanities scholars—faculty and graduate students—aligned with research centers, libraries, and academic departments around the world who participate in intensive, collaborative, multi-disciplinary classes and seminars ranging in subject matter from text encoding basics to strategies for large project management.
 Digital Storytelling can facilitate these efforts.

 Course pack available here in open and portable electronic format.
 Read it online, print at your convenience, or use the print-on-demand service at the University of Victoria Bookstore and pick up when you arrive on campus.

 The course framework considers literacy, fluency, and approach with regard to digital storytelling.

 What is possible?
 What can be done with digital storytelling?